shibbir/oidc-integration-examples/README.md

-# OpenID Connect Demo
+# Federated Authentication Examples

-> Code examples of how to authenticate users from different identity providers.
+> Code examples of integration with different federated authentication providers

-## Available Examples
+## Available Integration Examples
+- [x] Discord
 - [x] Facebook
 - [x] GitHub
 - [x] Google
 - [x] OKTA
-- [ ] Ping Identity
+- [x] Ping Identity

 ## Prerequisite
 You need to have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed on your machine.
 You also need to configure HTTPS in your development environment.
 Details can be found in [here](https://github.com/FiloSottile/mkcert).